Interconnect (integrated circuits): Multi-level interconnects

-IC with complex circuits require multiple levels of interconnect to form circuits that have minimal area.
+ICs with complex circuits require multiple levels of interconnect to form circuits that have minimal area.
 As of 2018, the most complex ICs may have over 15 layers of interconnect.
 Each level of interconnect is separated from each other by a layer of dielectric.
 To make vertical connections between interconnects on different levels, vias are used.
 The top-most layers of a chip have the thickest and widest and most widely separated metal layers, which make the wires on those layers have the least resistance and smallest RC time constant, so they are used for power and clock distribution networks.
 The bottom-most metal layers of the chip, closest to the transistors, have thin, narrow, tightly-packed wires, used only for local interconnect.
 Adding layers can potentially improve performance, but adding layers also reduces yield and increases manufacturing costs.
 ICs with a single metal layer typically use the polysilicon layer to "jump across" when one signal needs to cross another signal.

 The process used to form DRAM capacitors creates a rough and hilly surface, which makes it difficult to add metal interconnect layers and still maintain good yield.

 In 1998, state-of-the-art DRAM processes had four metal layers, while state-of-the-art logic processes had seven metal layers.

 In 2002, five or six layers of metal interconnect was common.

 In 2009, 1 Gbit DRAM typically had three layers of metal interconnect; tungsten for the first layer and aluminum for the upper layers.